Canon R vs Fujifilm X-A5

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS R and Fujifilm X-A5 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the Canon R and the X-A5 are recent models that are part of the current product line-up.
-The X-A5 replaced the earlier Fujifilm X-A3, while the Canon R does not have a direct predecessor.
+The Canon R is a recent model that features in the current product line-up of Canon.
+In contrast, the X-A5 has been discontinued (but can be found pre-owned on eBay).
+There has not been a direct replacement model for the X-A5 from Fujifilm.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon R or the Fujifilm X-A5 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS R:

 - More detail: Offers more megapixels (30.1 vs 24MP) with a 12% higher linear resolution.

 - Better image quality: Features a larger and more technologically advanced imaging sensor.

 - Richer colors: The sensor size advantage translates into images with better, more accurate colors.

 - More dynamic range: Larger sensor captures a wider spectrum of light and dark details.